Collection and distribution

 sorters (e.g. carrier cells), on the other hand, require very thin, flexible belts whose surfaces have high coefficients of friction.
 Their special tension member construction means that they have very low energy

-The image shows a lateral sorter in a distribution centre.
+The image shows a lateral sorter in a distribution center.
 The high acceleration requires the belt surface to have an extremely high coefficient of friction.